Kit

 Computer and Peripherals

-• Mice: I use the Logitech Master series mice; the very ergonomic MX Master 3 at my desk at home and the smaller MX Anywhere 3 anywhere else.
+- Mice: I use the Logitech Master series mice; the very ergonomic MX Master 3 at my desk at home (acquired for free from a neighbor) and the smaller MX Anywhere 3 anywhere else.
 Both are excellent mice, highly recommended.
-The only issue I’ve had is that getting the smaller Anywhere on my dual boot system required a bit of research.
+The only issue I’ve had is that getting the smaller Anywhere on my dual boot system required a bit of research and configuration, so be warned.